entekadesign/vagrant-lamp/README.md

 #Vagrant-LAMP
-Vagrant configuration files for LAMP VM using a CentOS 64bit box (attempting to approximate Bluehost environment)
+Vagrant configuration files for LAMP VM using a CentOS 64bit box (attempting to approximate Bluehost's server environment)

 ##Download Modules
 Download the following to `puppet/modules` directory: